How to Use the Paho MQTT Client in Python with Examples

 clean_session=True)

-In the two sections below, I will provide an additional explanation of the above code snippet.
+The following two sections will provide an additional explanation for the code snippet above.

 MQTT protocol version and the introduction of expiry intervals

-MQTT communication is standardized.
-Currently, it has two versions: Version 3.1.1 and 5.0.
-During the Python MQTT configuration process, we can set the MQTT version to use by specifying the protocol parameter and choosing either the MQTTv311 or the MQTTv5 value from the Paho library (as shown in the code above).
+MQTT is a standard communication protocol that currently has two versions: 3.1.1 and 5.0.
+During the Python MQTT configuration process, you can set which version to use by specifying the protocol parameter and choosing either the MQTTv311 or MQTTv5 value from the Paho client library (as shown in the code above).

-It is worth mentioning that the protocol version 5.0 was introduced in 2018 and released in March 2019.
-It is not yet part of the ISO standard.
+Note: Version 5.0 was introduced in 2018 and released in March 2019, so it is yet to be part of the ISO standard.

-However, the MQTT protocol underwent several improvements from version 3.1.1 to 5.0.
-One of them is how the protocol handles session expiry.
-This aspect can be advantageous for TLS encryption because it saves overhead traffic by reusing the session data when deploying MQTT version 5.0.
-Refer to the MQTT TLS article for more details.
+Despite this, the MQTT protocol has undergone significant improvements from version 3.1.1 to 5.0.
+One noteworthy improvement is how the protocol handles session expiry.
+This change can be advantageous for TLS encryption because it reduces traffic overhead by reusing session data when deploying MQTT version 5.0.
+For more details, you can refer to the MQTT TLS article.

-period (the default value is 60 seconds) is up.
+Suppose the default clean_session flag is set to true (see the code snippet above) in version 3.1.1.
+In this case, the data of every session (including outstanding messages, subscriptions, and TLS handshakes) clears if the keepalive period (the default value is 60 seconds) is up.
 This happens when there is no communication between a client and a broker.
-Check out this blog post to learn more about the CONNECT and CONNACK parameters required for establishing the MQTT connection.
+Check out this blog post to learn more about the CONNECT and CONNACK parameters required for establishing an MQTT connection.

 Examples of “last will” usage

 Imagine that your IoT infrastructure includes thousands of connected IoT clients like cars, trucks, or other assets with a high probability of going offline for minutes or even weeks.
-In cases like this, messages (e.g., about traffic jams) must have a short expiry interval.
-Other notices or updates must still be delivered after a client re-connects, which can take up to several weeks after going offline.
+In such cases, messages (e.g., about traffic jams) must have a short expiry interval.
+After a client reconnects, it may take up to several weeks (after going offline) to deliver other notices or updates.

-SessionExpiryInterval is a helpful setting to choose between reducing traffic overhead and increasing information security.
-Imagine an IoT device with a small footprint in compute performance, energy consumption, and traffic volume.
-This device may have an unstable or interrupted network connection.
+The SessionExpiryInterval setting is helpful for choosing between reducing traffic overhead and increasing information security.
+Imagine an IoT device with low computing performance, energy consumption, and traffic volume.
+Such a device may have an unstable or irregular network connection and require reconnection.

-With a very short SessionExpiryInterval on every reconnection, the TLS handshake and certificate exchange may have to be executed.
-However, this would be the most secure setting to prevent issues such as data tampering or leaks.
+With a very short SessionExpiryInterval on every reconnection, you may need to execute a TLS handshake and certificate exchange.
+This would be the most secure setting to prevent issues such as data tampering or leaks.

-For further improvements in the protocol, see the reference here.
-The Paho MQTT Python client supports the usage of all named properties.
+For further improvements to the IoT protocol, refer to the documentation here.
+The Paho MQTT Python client supports the use of all named properties.

 Choosing an MQTT transport layer

-Pro Edition for Eclipse Mosquitto supports WebSocket and TCP transport layers, an advantage of hosted MQTT brokers.
-The former uses the HTTP protocol and has the following benefits: it is firewall-friendly, and one can utilize it with almost any internet connection.
-The TCP protocol performs better because the communication uses a lower layer – the TCP layer.
+Pro Mosquitto supports both WebSocket and TCP transport layers, which is an advantage of hosted MQTT brokers.
+WebSockets use the HTTP protocol and offer benefits such as being firewall-friendly, and compatible with almost any internet connection.
+However, the TCP protocol performs better because the communication uses a lower layer — the TCP layer.
+For more details on setting up MQTT over WebSockets, refer to this article

-For this demo, where we use a publicly available Python environment from mybinder.org, we have to use WebSockets to communicate with the MQTT broker.
+For this demo, I use a publicly available Python environment from mybinder.org, which requires WebSockets to communicate with the MQTT broker.

 Configure client authentication

-To enable TLS for an MQTT broker and access the broker, we need to set two parameters for the client object in Python: the username/password and the TLS settings.
+To enable TLS for an MQTT broker and access it, you must set two parameters for the client object in Python: the username/password and the TLS settings.

 client.username_pw_set("user", "password")